 The two most popular excursions include 1.)
 Minitrekking on Perito Moreno, and 2.)
 Tour the Perito Moreno Glacier with an Optional Boat Safari.

 Perito Moreno Glacier

 The admission cost was about USD 20 per person.
 Upon arrival, the bus drops you off and there are walkable trails right from the entrance.
-The bus waits for everyone with a set time to depart.
+The bus waits for everyone with set times of departure.

 We enjoyed our time here.
 It was easily organized, and we highly recommend bringing a huge sack lunch, water, gloves, and hats.
 We brought some lunch and watched the ice calve off the glacier for about three hours.

 One dining option that we really enjoyed and ended up visiting three times was Panaderia Don Luis.
-There are a few locations, we visited the one just a few blocks from the bus terminal.
+Also, there are a few locations, we visited the one just a few blocks from the bus terminal.
 They had the best coffee we tasted in Argentina and Chile!

 The cakes were heavenly and nice empanadas too.
 The restaurant also has a strong Wi-Fi signal.
 Additionally, there’s one table that has an outlet to charge up.
 This is a great pit stop for a bus layover.